 I am always interested in fixing any of my

 support for any of my WP6, WP7, WP8, or WP9 macros.
 (It's time

 to move on.)
 To contact me by e-mail, use my Contact

 Did you find something

 useful here?
 Did it save you some time?
-A small donation (anonymous if you prefer) will be greatly appreciated
+A small donation (anonymous if you prefer) will be greatly appreciated to

-Thanks very much for your support!
+much for your support!